Skip to main content

 Config schemas

 A config schema defines the structure, types, and constraints of a config instance.
-It serves as a contract between code and configuration, ensuring that config instances are valid before being deployed to devices.
-JSON Schema is a popular open-source configuration language, useful for defining valid fields, types, and values for a config.
-Below is an example JSON Schema.
+It serves as a contract between code and configuration, ensuring that config instances are valid before being deployment to devices.
+Below are some example schema definitions in the JSON Schema and CUE schema languages.

 $schema: "https://json-schema.org/draft/2020-12/schema"